 Written by: Nicky Barker, Founder of Little Ones & Paediatric Sleep Specialist

-We recently launched our new Baby Nutrition Programwritten by registered Dietitian and Nutritionist Tara Sofair.
+Our Baby Nutrition Program and Pre-school Nutrition Program are written by Registered Dietitian and Nutritionist Tara Sofair.
 With a background in both hospital and private health sectors, Tara has a passion for paediatric dietetics and after becoming a mother herself this passion grew even stronger.
-So, with that in mind it’s time to meet the lovely lady behind our Baby Nutrition Program.
+So, with that in mind, it’s time to meet the lovely lady behind our Nutrition Programs.

 What is a Dietitian?